-This two-day ‘EventStorming’ Domain Modeling course is a fantastic resource for those who are modeling complex business processes or entire software landscapes and want to promote collaboration between different disciplines and across teams.
+This two-day EventStorming domain modelling course is a fantastic resource for those who are modelling complex business processes or entire software landscapes and want to promote collaboration between different disciplines and across teams.
 You will strengthen your existing knowledge of how to tame complexity by starting with the right approach and the right understanding of the big picture.

-- Use Domain Modeling to manage complex systems and navigate data-driven architectures -
+- Use domain modelling to manage complex systems and navigate data-driven architectures -

-Find yourself next to software developers, project managers, Scrum Masters, developer teams, BAs and anyone else interested in clean modeling.
+Software developers, project managers, Scrum Masters, developer teams, BAs and anyone else interested in clean modelling.

 How to apply these skills

-Take new business insights to your company and save resources usually wasted in lengthy domain analysis by strengthening your understanding of clean modeling techniques and theories.
+Save resources usually wasted in lengthy domain analysis by strengthening your understanding of clean modelling techniques and theories.

 Book early to receive a discount on the course price and in doing so you will not only commit to growing your own skill set, but help us grow our community of over 140,000 passionate techies.

 P3X Fringe Package

 Interested in taking EventStorming on 8th - 9th November?
 Make it a week of learning by joining us for P3X 2018, and get a special discount on your conference ticket!